 It is easy to see how everything rests on one’s understanding.
 Our personal comprehension of the world sets the stage for every aspect of our life.
 Next is the importance of Right Resolution.
 This directs our will to walk the walk, not simply talk the talk that arises from our comprehension of life.

-Right Thought is the weakest link in all this.
-That is because our primary emotions drive thinking and skew judgment to support the ego’s agenda.
+Right Thought is the weakest link in life.
+That is because our primary emotions drive thinking and skew judgment to support our ego’s agenda.
 That means fear and need are in the driver seat most of the time.
 See Fear & Need Born in Nothing (p.486) for a deeper look at this aspect.

 The eighth fold of Buddha’s path is the ultimate human quest, Right State of Peaceful Mind, although, perhaps some will disagree.
 They will claim how much they enjoy challenges, the rush of excitement, and the pleasures of success.
 I have no argument there.
 Indeed, this is how the bio hoodwink hooks us (p.100).
 The bio-illusion that we can catch our tail drives us to chase our tail relentlessly.
 Our underlying hope lies in our dreams of success and ultimate satisfaction.
 Once achieved, we strongly feel that peace will be at hand.

-Of course, any success or peace we find evaporates before we know it; that’s why I call it the bio-hoodwink.
+Of course, any success or peace we find evaporates before we know it… that’s why I call it the bio-hoodwink.
 Buddha’s Four Nobel Truths (p.604) are the most succinct account of this natural process.
-To the extent we ponder and remember their thrust, these truths can help us avoid some of the extreme pitfalls of the bio-hoodwink.
-Naturally, the proof of this lies in the pudding of one’s own life.
+To the extent we can ponder and remember them, these truths may help some avoid some of the extreme pitfalls of the bio-hoodwink.
+Naturally, the proof of this claim lies in the pudding of one’s own life.

 There is something strange about various editions of Paul Carus’s book, including many of the Kindle editions of this text available through Amazon.
 In the EBook of The Gospel of Buddha, you’ll see the four noble truths mentioned, but for some reason they are truncated.
 On the other hand, the print version I have (The Gospel of Buddha Paperback) has the full text of these truths.